Companies feel the heat as China slowdown takes toll

 | HONG KONG

-GOME's shares, which have plunged 44 percent so far this year, closed down nearly 4 percent at HK$0.98 on Thursday, their lowest level since October 2008, lagging a 0.8 percent drop in the benchmark Hang Seng Index .HSI.

-"It is too late for us to sell the shares and we don't know how long we have to keep the stock," said a GOME shareholder who left in the middle of the meeting and declined to be named.

-The concerns over GOME come after shares of China Resources Cement Holdings (1313.HK) closed down 5.5 percent on Thursday after it warned of a sharp fall in first-half earnings as selling prices for cement products have fallen.
+HONG KONG Shares of China Resources Cement Holdings (1313.HK) fell as much as 5 percent on Thursday after the cement maker warned of a sharp fall in first-half earnings, showing how weakness in the world's second-largest economy is hitting corporate profits.

+An increasing number of companies are feeling the pinch of a slowdown in consumer demand and the overall economy.

 China's central bank cut its policy rates in June for the first time since the global financial crisis as data for April and May suggested growth was weakening more than previously thought.

-A clampdown on China's property sector by policymakers has weighed on GOME and its bigger rival, Suning 002024.SZ, seen by some as China's answer to Best Buy (BBY.N), as spending on appliances has eased.
+A clamp down on China's property sector by policymakers is weighing on GOME Electrical (0493.HK), China's No. 2 home appliance retailer, and bigger rival Suning 002024.SZ, seen by some as China's answer to Best Buy (BBY.N).
+Spending on some appliances has slowed down.

-"Sales simply fell miserably this year, at least 30 percent down from last year, in terms of refrigerators and laundry machines," said a sales assistant at a GOME store in China who would only give her surname Zhang as she was not authorised to speak to the media.

 Indeed, home appliance sales rose just 0.5 percent in May from a year earlier, underperforming a 13.8 percent increase in overall retail sales, government data shows.